Thanks for coming to meet us!

 - the lure of fame just wasn't appealing -

 Very quickly thanks to the kindness of word of mouth, we were asked to perform at so many weddings and events that we gave up our day jobs to become a two piece wedding and party band, playing the length and breadth of the UK.
-Our bestie Matt and members of my family joined us a couple of years later to play with us for a while before venturing into new jobs, marriage, having babies and all that awesome stuff us humans get to do.
+Our bestie Matt and members of my family joined us for a few years to play with us before venturing into new jobs, marriage, having babies and all that awesome stuff us humans get to do.

 Being a family band created a lot of interest in us and we were offered some amazing TV opportunities and also asked to meet personally with Simon Cowell and Sony Music, who were eager to sign our family.
 But just like our parents before us, we decided it wasn't something we wanted because we value our precious family life and togetherness too much and the lure of 'fame' and all that comes with it, just wasn't appealing.

 We did say yes though to going on the One Show celebrating family bands because we sadly lost our wonderful parents prematurely, and so this felt like a lovely way to remember and pay tribute to them.